Luang Phor Kuay was born on November 2nd

 sacred amulets, takruts, sacred knives, phra pim etc. His amulets were highly

-respected by the worshippers as they are to this very day especially the somdejs,
+respected by the worshippers as they are to this very day especially the

-khun paen & sivali.
+somdejs, khun paen & sivali.

-Even criminals of the province highly respected
+Even criminals of the province highly

-shoot once in the air to salute him.
+would shoot once in the air to salute him.

 Abbot of Wat Bangkae (KOSITARAM).